-Performance wise, this laptop is an absolute killer machine.
-If you can sacrifice battery life and having a bit of extra weight – it’s a great machine for its price.
-It has Intel Core i7-6700HQ (Skylake), GTX 970M and 16 GB RAM and a 500 GB SSD storage.
+Performance wise, this laptop is a well-rounded machine.
+If you can sacrifice battery life and you don’t mind carrying a bit of extra weight – it’s a great machine for its price.
+It has Intel Core i7-6700HQ (Skylake), GTX 960M and 16 GB RAM and a 1 TB + 128 GB SSD storage.

 - Blazingly fast